Planting dates, regional timing, harvest guide, and growing tips for garlic in UK gardens and allotments.

 Why autumn planting is superior: Garlic needs a period of cold weather (vernalisation) to trigger bulb formation.
 Autumn-planted garlic gets this naturally over winter, resulting in larger, better-formed bulbs.
 Spring-planted garlic often produces smaller bulbs with fewer cloves.

-Garlic is NOT started indoors from seed.
-Instead, it's grown from individual cloves separated from bulbs:
+Garlic is not started indoors from seed — it’s grown from individual cloves separated from bulbs:

-- Source quality bulbs: Purchase certified disease-free garlic bulbs from garden centres or specialist suppliers.
-Avoid supermarket garlic which may be treated to prevent sprouting or unsuited to UK climate.
+- Source quality bulbs: Purchase certified disease-free garlic from garden centres or specialist suppliers.
+Avoid supermarket garlic which may be treated or unsuited to UK conditions.

 - Choose varieties: Softneck varieties (e.g., ‘Solent Wight’, ‘Provence Wight’) store longer; hardneck varieties (e.g., ‘Lautrec Wight’, ‘Chesnok Red’) have superior flavour.